Net-AI-Git/PSD-env/main/docs/app_tab_visualizer.md

 **Side Effects:**
 - Replaces `self.plot_layout.children` with new plot
 - Updates `self.plots` with new plot references
+- Checks if current graph has been manually edited (`is_manually_edited`)
+- If manually edited: creates copy of edited data and applies factors (factor^2)
-- Applies uncertainty and safety factors to envelope data (factor^2)
+- If not manually edited: uses original envelope data and applies factors (factor^2)
+- Recalculates RMS values for display in legend
-- Updates status message with current pair information
+- Updates status message with current pair information and manual edit indicator
 - Enables/disables Previous/Next buttons based on index
 - Updates suffix preview
-- Enables/disables save button based on modifications
+- Enables/disables save button based on modifications or factor changes

 **Error Handling:**
 - Checks if data_pairs exist, shows message if empty